I overhauled my old recipe system, and show you how to organize recipes in a binder to make things super simple for meal planning!

 But it’s also more than that.

-It plugs seamlessly into your meal planning, and it also allows for you to easily use the recipes while cooking (no more neck-craning for you, or me!).
+It plugs seamlessly into your meal planning, and it also allows you to easily use the recipes while cooking (no more neck-craning for you, or me!).

-With all your recipes organized into both the ones you want try, and the ones you cycle in and out of eating, meal planning becomes much easier.
+With all your recipes organized into both the ones you want to try, and the ones you cycle in and out of eating, meal planning becomes much easier.

 And when meal planning gets easier?
 Well, you start to save money on both grocery store ingredients AND from not eating out so much.